What is the danger of a soporous state? Soporous state: description, causes, duration

 Metabolic factors:

-• abnormal blood glucose levels in diabetes;
+• Abnormal blood glucose levels due to diabetes;

-• hypothyroidism (lack of hormones thyroid gland);
+• hypothyroidism (hormone deficiency thyroid gland);

 • severe hypertensive crisis;